Lab 4: Svelte (Templating & Control Flow)

 Check-off

-You need to come to TA Office Hours to get checked off for this lab (any of them, no appointment needed).
-Please fill in the check-off form at labs/4/checkoff
+You need to come to TA Office Hours to get checked off for this lab (any of them, no appointment needed), OR submit your work asynchronously by filling out this form.

 Prerequisites